Miami holds off FGCU and moves on, 62-60

-FGCU (26-9) set up a play and had China Dow throw an inbounds pass from in front of the Eagles’ bench toward the basket, and Miami’s Keyanna Harris knocked the ball out of Jordin Alexander’s reach as time expired.
-The Eagles argued there was contact, but no foul was called — just like on the block-charge at the other end — and Miami advanced.
+FGCU (26-9) set up a play and threw an inbounds pass toward the basket, and Miami’s Keyanna Harris knocked the ball away as time expired.
+The Eagles argued there was contact, but no foul was called and Miami advanced.

-“Usually I watch the game on the way home,” FGCU coach Karl Smesko said.
-“I may wait a couple days. … I don’t think you can ever blame a call or two calls.
-There’s 1,000 plays within a game.”

-Emese Hof scored 14 points for the Hurricanes, who won despite shooting 1 for 14 from 3-point range and getting only four points from top scorer Adrienne Motley before she fouled out.
+Emese Hof scored 14 points for the Hurricanes, who move on to the second round on Monday night and a matchup with 12th-seeded Quinnipiac — a 68-65 upset winner over Marquette earlier in the day.

-Alexander scored 11 points, while Dow and Rosemarie Julien each scored 10 for FGCU.
+Jordin Alexander scored 11 points, while China Dow and Rosemarie Julien each scored 10 for FGCU.

 A 3-pointer from Julien tied it at 51 with 4:22 remaining, but she fouled out a half-minute later on a call away from the basket.
 And from there, it was a wild back and forth with the outcome not decided until the final buzzer.